310mc/https-310mc.github.io-tl/source/_posts/feature_scout/the_promise_to_train.md

 it is the same for tetora, yes? you are here [one hour] earlier than the meeting time.

-is there somethin’ you wanted to do?
+is there something you wanted to do?
 {% endbubble %}

 {% bubble Tetora v2 %}